kannans89/RustRepo/09_Operators/09_Operators.md

 ## Logical Operators

 Logical Operators are used to combine two or more conditions.
-Logical operators too return a Boolean value.
+Logical operators too, return a Boolean value.
 Assume the value of variable A is 10 and B is 20.

 |Sr No |  Operator | Description  | Example
 |:----:|:----------|:----|:-----------------|